Homemade Transceiver Project

 However, there still are a lot of homebrewers searching for more

 traditional projects.
-If that's what you're looking for the you're all
+If that's what you're looking than that's maybe something for you.

 of 9 MHz.
 A junk box 2,7 kHz KVG XF9B SSB crystal filter was used here.

-Any cheap CB radio SSB crystal filter will do the job.
+Any cheap CB radio SSB crystal filter or a ladder filter will do the

-crystal IF filter.
+crystal IF filter (e.g. XF9NB).
 However, I hadn't one in my junk box.
-The OP-AMP
+The OP-AMP filter doing the job.

 A small speaker or a high impedance headphone may be used.
 A low